kofifus/F/README.md

 Notes:
 - EmployeeLogic is Logic - a collection of static (pure) methods.<br>
-- In this sample the `Employees` state is part of a global `Store` this is common and convinient.
-Another way would be passing the `Store.Employees` State to each `EmployeeLogic` method.
-- In this sample we have a dedicated Logic for a single `Data` (`Employee`) however this is not mandatory and grouping of Logic methods is a design decision.
+- In this simple sample we have a dedicated Logic for a single `State` (`Employees`) however this is not mandatory and the grouping of Logic methods is a design decision.
 - `AddEmployee` uses `Ref` to acquire a reference access to mutate the employees dictionary State and add/set an employee.
 Using `Ref` is the _only_ way to change `Store.Employee` and becasue it is an `FLockedState` this operation is threadsafe (a lock is acquired internally).
 - Note the use of `+=` to add a (key, value) to the dictionary. `F` collections prefer operator overloading for adding/removing  (in the same way that basic `string` does) as they are more suiltable for immutable types.